Perranarworthal

-Perranarworthal (Peranarwodhel) is a civil parish and village in Cornwall, England.
+Perranarworthal (Peranarwodhel) is a civil parish and village in Cornwall, England, United Kingdom.
 The village is about four miles (6.5 km) northwest of Falmouth and five miles (8 km) southwest of Truro.
 The parish population at the 2011 census was 1,496.

 Perran Wharf is the area of the parish beside the River Kennall (a tributary of Restronguet Creek) where there were wharves and a quay.
 This has been developed into Perran Foundry where there are new homes and working space settled amidst the history of the site.
 The other settlements in the parish are Perranwell and Perranwell Station.
 Perranwell railway station is on the Maritime Line.

 Perranarworthal parish is bordered on the north by Kea parish, on the east by Restronguet Creek and Mylor parish, on the south by St Gluvias and Stithians parishes and on the west by Gwennap parish.

 History

 The name derives from the Manor of Arworthal which has had a number of spellings in the past including Hareworthal (1187), Arwoethel and Arwythel.
 By the 18th century, two names appear on maps: "Perran Arworthal" meaning St Piran's by the creek or estuary.
 William Penaluna described the settlement in 1838.